2023 Solar Incentives Guide for Castle Pines, CO - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a specified percentage of the money you spend on your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specified percentage of your solar system's cost.

-Your local Castle Pines solar panel installation expert can give you more information about the ITC and how it may apply to your situation.
+Your local Castle Pines solar panel installer can provide you with more information about the ITC and how it applies to your situation.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The new Clean Energy Credit now runs until 2035.
-Homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-The total credit will then see a slight annual decrease until it expires.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The Clean Energy Credit runs until 2035.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; the amount will then decrease slightly on a yearly basis until the current program ends.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives